luickk/basicWebserver/README.md

 # Simple Webserver

 The webserver is a minimal implementation of a webserver (by the HTTP specification which can be found [here](https://datatracker.ietf.org/doc/html/rfc2616)) and uses only standard C libraries.
 The webserver has only minimal support for http features.
-The webservers main features is routes with individual responses and dynamically scaling client request handling(threads scale dynamically according to the amount of requests with a cleanup routine and are not buffered(compromise between performance and memory efficiency).
+The webservers main features is routes with individual responses and dynamic client request handling.
 The only supported request method is GET with no parsing of query parameters.
-It's a fun project of mine and although I tried to write a usable and safe application due to the complex nature of C I cannot guarantee for anything especially security.
+It's a fun project of mine and although I tried to write a usable and safe application due to the complex nature of C I cannot guarantee for anything, especially not security.

 The goal of the project is to write a minimal C webserver which maximizes on performance, security and memory safety.